david-guyon/personal-page/README.md

-This repo contains my personnal web page :
-#Personnal web page
+#"David Guyon" personal web page

 ##Project description
 The aim of this page is to present myself.
 This page will be displayed at http://david.guyon.me.